vsellier/apache-exo-versions-check/README.md

 # How

-This compose file allow to start several version of apache to test their behavior.
+This compose file allows to start several versions of apache to test their behaviors.

 ```
 # docker-compose up
 ```

-It will build several version of apache in front of and exoplaform instance.
+It will build several versions of apache in front of an exoplaform instance.

 | Port | Apache Version         |
 |------|------------------------|